woocommerce/action-scheduler/readme.txt

 Action Scheduler is developed and maintained by [Automattic](http://automattic.com/) with significant early development completed by [Flightless](https://flightless.us/).

-Collaboration is cool.
+Collaboration is very cool.
 We'd love to work with you to improve Action Scheduler.
 [Pull Requests](https://github.com/woocommerce/action-scheduler/pulls) welcome.

 == Changelog ==